 5 Times Failure Became Success

 One of the motivational clichés you are likely to hear at motivational seminars is that the Chinese word for crisis is composed of two characters.
 One means ‘danger’ and the other ‘opportunity’.
-This is used to illustrate that we have opportunities to progress even in the tough times.
+This is used to illustrate that we have opportunities to progress even in tough times.
+However, sometimes, success is pure luck, as with using bet365 bonus code 2019 India.

 That’s right – one of the greatest US presidents had a life full of failures.
 He was working on his political career for almost thirty years.
 During that time, he lost several nominations for Senate and Congress, a business, and, almost, his mental health.
 However, he never gave up and was elected president in 1860.